Carlos Scott Lopez-Gelormino: Publications

 In the early 2000s, López served as an Executive Editor of the Yale Human Rights & Development Law Journal, as well as an Editor of the Yale Journal of Law and Health and the Yale International Law Journal.
 In addition to writings and submissions in the context of his day-to-day work, López's scholarly, formal publications include articles addressing human rights; public health; intellectual property; and immigration law.

 Critics

-Given López's critical and comparatively progressive stance towards public health rights, the fluidity of cross-cultural therapeutic psychological techniques, and complex dimensions of assessing stigma – particularly vis-à-vis HIV-AIDS – he has been viewed as overly idealistic.
-His ideas about future political organizations, consultative community-based law reform, open immigration policies, and the natural transformation of nation-states into a global, unified federation of municipalities have also been considered somewhat naive.
-López-Gelormino has countered that such developments will take time, and he has a very long-term time horizon, citing the German economist E.F.
-Schumacher as one of his leading inspirations.
+Given López's critical and comparatively progressive stance towards public health rights, the fluidity of cross-cultural therapeutic psychological techniques, and complex dimensions of assessing stigma – particularly vis-à-vis psychedelic / entheogenic medicines and HIV-AIDS – he has been viewed as overly idealistic.
+His ideas about decriminalized plant-based medicines, future political organizations, consultative community-based law reform, and the natural transformation of nation-states into a global, unified federation of libertarian municipalities have also been considered somewhat naive.
+López has countered that such developments will take time, and he has a very long-term time horizon, citing the German economist E. F. Schumacher as one of his leading inspirations.